avg —

 Instructions

-Return the combined mixture to the saucepan and place it back on the stove over low heat.
-Stir continuously and heat without boiling, otherwise the egg whites will curdle.
-To check the right thickness, dip a wooden spoon in the custard and run a finger across the back; if the trace stays clear and does not close up, the custard is ready and should come off the heat immediately.
+Put it back on the heat and, stirring constantly, warm it through without letting it boil – otherwise the egg whites may curdle.
+To check the thickness of the mixture, dip a spoon in and run a finger across it.
+If the trace stays clear, the custard is ready – take it off the heat.

 Tips